Scholarship Committee Goals

 ~

-Help support our scholarships for African American youth in underserved communities by donating.
+Help support our scholarships for high school seniors in resource-constrained communities in San Francisco and Alameda counties by donating.

 Tips for high school students applying to scholarships